 The FMLA requires private employers with 50 or more employees and all public agencies, including state, local, and federal employers, and local education agencies (schools) to provide eligible employees up to 12 weeks of unpaid, job-protected leave in any 12-month period for certain family and medical reasons.
 The 12-month period is a rolling period measured backward from the date an employee uses any FMLA leave, except for leaves to care for a covered service member with a serious illness or injury.
-For those leaves, the leave entitlement is 26 weeks in a single 12-month period measured forward from the date an employee uses and FMLA leave forward from the date and employee the service member with a serious illness or injury.
-For those leaves, the leave entitlement is 26 weeks in a single 12-month period measured forward from the date an employee first takes that type of leave.
+For those leaves, the leave entitlement is 26 weeks in a single 12-month period measured forward from the date an employee is a superior of the service member with a serious illness or injury.
+For those leaves, the leave entitlement is 26 weeks in a single 12-month period measured forward from the date an employee is a superior measured forward from the date and the series of the service member with a series of the service measured forward from the date and the series of the service member with a series of the service measured forward from the date and the series of the service measured forward from the date and the series of the service measured forward from the date and the series of the service measured forward from the date and the series of the service measured forward from the date and the series of the service measured forward from the date and the series of the service measured forward from the date and the series of the service measured forward from the date and the series of the service measured forward from the date and the service measured forward from the service measured forward forward from the service measured forward forward forward forward forward forward forward forward forward